Henni/blockchain-automation-framework/docs/source/developer/fabric-ansible.md

 * Check configtxgen
 * Register temporary directory
-* Geting the configtxgen binary tar
+* Getting the configtxgen binary tar
 * Unzipping the downloaded file
 * Moving the configtxgen from the extracted folder and place in it path
 * Remove old genesis block